ctb/titus-blog/src/w4s-future-strategies.rst

 9. "Reddit for scientists" a la Pickrell.

    Joe Pickrell has a great `blog post <http://www.genomesunzipped.org/2011/07/why-publish-science-in-peer-reviewed-journals.php>`__ (and a `follow-up <http://www.genomesunzipped.org/2012/08/the-first-steps-towards-a-modern-system-of-scientific-publication.php>`__) on this.
-Read 'em.

-   Then come back and realize that a system like reddit, but for scientific papers and blogs, could do this.
-Joe and I had a brief discussion about this on twitter a while back.
+   Briefly, Joe proposes immedate publication, rapid social recommendation of interesting papers connected to existing networks, and strong automated recommendations of papers that take into account the opinion of existing field-specific social networks.
+I think reddit, only mildly modified, would be able to serve this purpose quite nicely.

+   To put it another way, once you decouple publication from perceived future impact like PLoS One has, you instantly realize that all that's left is winnowing out papers of interest to you.
+How can we facilitate this?

 10. Negative results and open data repositories specifically to combat selective publication, bad statistics, and fraud.